-Shoulder pains can arise when your shoulder muscles stiffen due to various causes like poor posture and unnecessary stress.
-There are different physical therapy exercises for shoulder pain relief.
-You can try this simple shoulder roll exercise to release tension from your shoulders.
+Shoulder pains happen when your shoulder muscles stiffen due to poor posture, unnecessary stress, and other factors.
+There are different physical therapy exercises for shoulder pain relief, and you can try this simple exercise to release tension from your shoulders.

 - Lie on your back with your feet on the floor, knees bent, and arms down on the side.

-- Pinch your buttocks and lift them off the floor, forming a position akin to a bridge.
+- Tighten your buttocks and lift them off the floor, forming a position similar to a bridge.